Can You Negotiate the Interest Rate on a Car Loan?

 If you're planning on taking out a new car loan in the future or you want to refinance one that you already have, it may be worth dedicating some time and attention to boosting your credit score.

 Are you unsure where to start?
-That’s why Kikoff is here.
-We’re a credit-builder app designed specifically for people with limited credit history, bad credit, or no credit at all.
-We offer lines of credit, secured credit cards, debt negotiation tools, and other resources to help our members work toward their credit goals.
+That's why Kikoff is here.
+We're a credit-builder app designed specifically for people with limited credit history, bad credit, or no credit at all.
+Get started with us today!

 Frequently Asked Questions